learn-co-curriculum/java-static-default-methods-interfaces/README.md

 For example, say we still want to have the `Car` class call the `turnAlarmOff()` default method from the `Alarm` interface.
 To do so, we can invoke the overridden method through the use of the keyword `super`.
-This provides us access to the superclass or parent class' methods.
+This provides us access to the superclass or parent interface's methods.

 ```java
     @Override